-The borrowing base under the Credit Agreement is comprised of an amount equal to (a) the lesser of (i) eighty percent (80%) of Eligible Commissions Receivables (as defined in the Credit Agreement) we actually collected by during the immediately preceding period of three months or (ii) eighty percent (80%) of our Eligible Commission Receivables for the immediately succeeding period of three months, plus (b) fifty percent (50%) of our Eligible Commission Receivables for the immediately succeeding period of three months, plus (b) fifty percent (50%) of our Eligible Commission Receivables for the immediately succeeding period of six months (excluding the immediately succeeding period of three months), in each case subject to reserves established by RBC (the "Borrowing Base").
+The borrowing base under the Credit Agreement is comprised of an amount equal to (a) the lesser of (i) eighty percent (80%) of Eligible Commissions Receivables (as defined in the Credit Agreement) we actually collected by during the immediately preceding period of three months or (ii) eighty percent (80%) of our Eligible Commission Receivables for the immediately succeeding period of three months, plus (b) fifty percent (50%) of our Eligible Commission Receivables for the immediately succeeding period of six months (excluding the immediately succeeding period of three months), in each case subject to reserves established by RBC (the "Borrowing Base").
 The proceeds of the loans under the Credit Agreement may be used for working capital and general corporate purposes.
 The borrowers have the right to prepay the loans under the Credit Agreement in whole or in part at any time without penalty.
 Subject to availability under the Borrowing Base, amounts repaid may be reborrowed.

-Amounts not borrowed under the Credit Agreement will be subject to a commitment fee of 0.5% per annum on the daily unused portion of the credit facility, to be paid in arrears on the first business day of each calendar quarter.
-At closing, the Company paid a one-time facility fee of 1.75% of the total commitments of \$40 million.
-We also paid a one-time closing fee of

-0.5% of the new commitment of \$75.0 million in connection with the Amendment.
-The Company is also obligated to pay other customary administration fees for a credit facility of this size and type.
+Amounts not borrowed under the Credit Agreement are subject to a commitment fee of 0.5% per annum on the daily unused portion of the credit facility, to be paid in arrears on the first business day of each calendar quarter.
+At closing, we paid a one-time facility fee of 1.75% of the total commitments of \$40.0 million.
+We also paid a one-time closing fee of 0.5% of the new commitment of \$75.0 million in connection with the Amendment.
+We are also obligated to pay other customary administration fees for a credit facility of this size and type.